eqlabs/pathfinder/README.md

 ### Configuration

-The `pathfinder` node options can be configured via the command line as well as a configuration file or environment variables.
+The `pathfinder` node options can be configured via the command line as well as environment variables.
-The command line configuration overrides the options from the file.

 The command line options are passed in after the after the `cargo run` options, as follows: